johannsdg/johannsdg.github.io/docs/johann.md

 ### Lexicon

-* Score -> Scenario/script of Players performing measures in order
+* Score -> Scenario/script of Players performing Measures in order
-* Player -> Machine/Docker container that runs measures
+* Player -> Machine/Docker container that runs Measures
+* Measure -> Collection of specific group of actions in a Score
-* Measure -> Specific action/single unit of action in a score
+* Task -> Specific action/single unit of action in a Measure

 ### Example Score